Filters businesses by country, company size, revenue, and more. Returns minimal data needed for further filtering, deduplication, or record previews.

 full | Returns the complete data object for each prospect.
 Use this when full detail is required for processing or display. |

 page_size to control payload size for better performance.size to set an upper limit and avoid unintentionally requesting large datasets.Google category, LinkedIn industry, or NAICS code.
-Combining them is not supported.Business Filters
+Combining them is not supported.Example Request (cURL)

 | Parameter | Description | Notes / Best Practices |